JingyiChris/exSEEK/README.md

 exseek.py bigwig -d example
 ```

----

 ### 3. Peak (domains) Calling

-exSEEK provides peak calling methods for identifying conserved fragments (domains) of long exRNAs.
-These domains can be used to conduct differential expression analysis and combined into the following expression matrix and serve as potential biomarker candidates.
+exSEEK provides local maximum-based peak calling methods for identifying recurring fragments (domains) of long exRNAs, such as mRNA and lncRNA.
+These called domains can be used to conduct differential expression analysis and combined into the following expression matrix and serve as potential biomarker candidates.
 ```bash
 exseek.py call_domains -d example
 ```